artemeknyazev/taskman/README.md

 # Taskman

-Taskman (from *Task* *Man*ager) is a sample task-management app built using React, Redux and Express
+Taskman (from *Task* *Man*ager) is a sample task management app built using React, Redux and Express